Lexicographic Ranking based on Minimal Winning Coalitions: Introduction

 \section{Introduction}

 The \textit{desirability relation} for players in simple games \cite{Carreras95, Freixas12,Isbell58,Zwicker99} has been widely studied also in connection with the property-driven analysis of power indices \cite{Diffo02, Freixas97, Holler13}.
 A player $i$ is in desirability relation with a player $j$ (meaning that $i$ is at least as desirable as $j$) if we can replace player $j$ with player $i$ in any winning coalition without changing the outcome, i.e. for any winning coalition $S$ with $j \in S$ and $i \notin S$, we have that $S \setminus \{j\} \cup \{i\}$ is still a winning coalition.
 So, the desirability relation between $i$ and $j$ suggests that player $i$ is at least as influential as player $j$, for it is never harmful for coalitions to replace $j$ by $i$.
-Clearly, the desirability relation is not necessarily a total relation on the set of players, as two players may not be in any desirability relation (see, for example, \cite{Freixas08, Holler13} for an exhaustive analysis of properties of the desirability relation on simple games).
+Clearly, the desirability relation is not necessarily a total relation on the set of players, as two players may not be in any desirability relation (see, for example, \cite{Freixas05, Freixas08, Holler13} for an analysis of properties of the desirability relation on simple games).
+When the desirability relation is a total preorder the simple game is called complete and, for example, weighted games are complete, see \cite{Freixas10}.

-A classical property for power indices based on the desirability relation, is the monotonicity property: a power index is monotone if, whenever a player $i$ is at least as desirable as player $j$, then the power of $i$ is at least as much as the power of player $j$.
+A classical property for power indices based on the desirability relation, is the monotonicity property: a power index is monotone if, whenever a player $i$ is at least as desirable as player $j$, then the power of $i$ is at least as much as the power of player $j$ (see Remark \ref{Remark:mono}).
 For instance, the Shapley-Shubik index \cite{Shapley54}, the Banzhaf index \cite{Banzhaf65}, the Johnston index \cite{Johnston78}, the nucleolus \cite{Schmeidler69} and many other power indices satisfy the monotonicity property (see, for instance, \cite{Freixas97}).
-Instead, it is easy to provide examples of simple games showing this property is not satisfied by other famous indices that take into account exclusively minimal winning coalitions, like the Deegan-Packel index (DPI) \cite{DP78, Deegan80} or the Public Good Index (PGI) \cite{H82, Holler83} (see Section \ref{sec:pgr} for some examples from the literature \cite{ DeeganPackel80, Freixas97}).
+Instead, it is easy to provide examples of simple games showing this property is not satisfied by other famous indices that take into account exclusively minimal winning coalitions, like the Deegan-Packel index (DPI) \cite{Deegan80} or the Public Good Index (PGI) \cite{H82, Holler83} (see Section \ref{sec:pgr} for some examples from the literature \cite{ DeeganPackel80, Freixas97}).

 The main objective of this paper is to show that it is possible to rank players consistently with the desirability relation and using exclusively minimal winning coalitions in an ordinal way.
 In fact, while classical power indices convert the information about coalitions into a numerical personal score representing players' relevance in a simple game, in many practical situations, having a reliable ranking to select the top players is enough and the information provided by players' score is only marginal.
 For instance, in the application of power indices to computational biology, the goal is short-listing the most relevant genes on complex networks with a huge number of nodes \cite{Moretti07}.
 In a similar way, ranking players is essential for the analysis of centrality of network elements with the goal to select the most critical or sensible parts of a system \cite{Lindelauf13}, or in studies aimed at establishing which agents are the strongest or the weakest in a voting system \cite{Ferto20}.